PatrickLim/DevOps-Toolkit-Wiki/Knowledge-Base/Application-Services/TruCode-Official-Installation-Guide-2021Q1U1/upgrading-TruCode-client-at-OneCore-OCH.md

-Clay has the standard server install

-same exe for both client and server
+Clay has the standard server install, therefore same exe for both client and server

 get the exe from Joe Oppenheimer (or better yet from Clay Beeler or Charley Moon)